Wombridge

 Wombridge (alternatively Wambridge) is a settlement in the civil parish of Oakengates, in the Telford and Wrekin district of the ceremonial county of Shropshire, England.
 It is 4 mile east of Wellington, 2 mile northeast of Telford, and 16 mile from Shrewsbury, covering 699 acre.
 It was former a parish in the Wellington Division of the hundred of Bradford South.

-In in 1898, Shropshire County Council (via the Local Government Board) added the parish to Oakengates Urban District, which in its turn was replaced by the town of Telford, that was built as a new town in the 1960s.
+In 1898, Shropshire County Council (via the Local Government Board) added the parish to Oakengates Urban District, which in its turn was replaced by the town of Telford, that was built as a new town in the 1960s.
 (Note: The statutory instrument was The Dawley New Town (Designation) Amendment (Telford) Order 1968.)

 It is now an area in the borough of Telford and Wrekin, with a parish church and an eponymous primary school.

 History

 It was the location of Wombridge Priory, Wombridge Colliery, and the Wombridge Iron Works.

 It contained the junction of the Shrewsbury, Shropshire, and Marquess of Stafford canals and through it passed Watling Street and the Great Holyhead Road.

 The Shrewsbury Canal had a double inclined plane there, with a steam engine for drawing boats upwards, extending 223 yard for a vertical rise of 75 ft.

 It was 148 mile by coach road from London, with letters delivered from there by 7:30 am in 1852.

 Wombridge Parish Council ceased to exist in 1898, Shropshire County Council (via the Local Government Board) abolishing it and replacing it with Oakengates Urban District, which in its turn was replaced by the town of Telford, that was built as a new town in the 1960s.
 (Note: The statutory instrument was The Dawley New Town (Designation) Amendment (Telford) Order 1968.)

 Wombridge Parish Council had expressed their objection to the merger on the grounds that Wombridge people would be made to pay for the new sewage systems in the rest of the urban district, the existing one at Oakengates being either ineffective or outright non-existent in parts of the parish and the one at Lilleshall using open ditches that passed through older housing.

 Because of this objection an inquiry had to be held, at Oakengates on 19 January 1898, wherefrom the Board concluded (in its report on several such inquiries) that "no sufficient grounds had been shown which would justify us in overruling the action of the County Councils".

 The civil parish continued to exist as an urban parish until 1 April 1934 when it was abolished and merged with Oakengates.
 In 1931 the parish had a population of 3405.